Drifter-Supremo/mindful-inkwell-journal/memory-bank/systemPatterns.md

 - **Frontend:** Built with React (Vite, TypeScript, Tailwind CSS, shadcn/ui, Lucide React, React Router).
 - **Backend:** Firebase (Firestore for data storage, Firebase Auth for authentication; Supabase is no longer used).
-- **AI Services:** OpenAI GPT-4o-mini for speech-to-text, GPT-4.1-mini for entry enhancement and poetry generation.
+- **AI Services:** OpenAI GPT-4o-mini for speech-to-text (real voice-to-text transcription now live), GPT-4.1-mini for entry enhancement and poetry generation.
-- **Voice Recording:** RecordRTC for capturing audio, integrated with AI transcription.
-Simulated voice entries (via the microphone button in EntriesList) are now persisted to Firestore and behave like manual entries.
+- **Voice Recording:** RecordRTC for capturing audio, integrated with OpenAI transcription.
+Voice entries (via the microphone button in EntriesList) are now transcribed, saved to Firestore, and behave like manual entries.

 ## Key Technical Decisions